smartadserver/smart-inapp-bidding-ios/Amazon/README.md

     // for an interstitial
     [interstitialManager loadWithBidderAdapter:bidderAdapter];

-At this point, the adapter and the _Smart Display SDK_ will take care of everything so the most valuable ad will be displayed automatically.
+At this point, the adapter and the _Smart Display SDK_ will take care of everything for the most valuable ad to be displayed automatically, while still providing callbacks to the delegate of the _Smart Display SDK_ ad instance.